isl-org/Open3D/docs/tutorial/docker/docker.rst

     $ systemctl show --property=Environment docker

+.. _docker_proxy_settings_container:

 Docker container
 ````````````````

 The docker container proxy settings must be set in order to enable features like `apt install` in your container.
-This can be accomplished either in the Dockerfile itself or by using a global mechanism like chameleonsocks.
+This can be accomplished either in the Dockerfile itself or by using a global mechanism like `chameleonsocks`.

 **Dockerfile**